kratos47mhs/mall-learning/docs/architect/mall_arch_03.md

 ```

 ### Add UmsMemberController
-> Add an interface to obtain the verification code based on the phone number and an interface to verify the verification code
+> Add an interface to obtain the verification code based on the phone number, and an interface to verify the verification code

 ```java
 package com.macro.mall.tiny.controller;